xordspar0/paper-skin.sh/README.md

 To Do:
 ======
-[X] Mirror the arms and legs.
-[ ] Make ImageMagick draw the borders and tabs instead of using a template.
+- Make ImageMagick draw the borders and tabs instead of using a template.
-[ ] Accept a scale factor argument.
+- Accept a scale factor argument.